darena-solutions/bluebuttonpro-public/docs/source/meldrx-for-organizations/grants.rst

    Typically in most scenarios, a user will log into the BlueButtonPRO system and then interact with the system using this context.
 However, it may be necessary for some vendors where they manager their own users.
 In this case, the vendor will have registered an application for API access without user context.
-Review the :doc:`get started <getting-started>` guide to understand how these applications can be registered.
+Review the get started guide to understand how these applications can be registered.

    .. note::

       At this time, only a member of Darena Solutions can create grants for applications.

 ExternalApplication